AdguardTeam/KnowledgeBase/docs/guides/take-screenshot.md

 After you take a screenshot, it will be saved in the clipboard.
 In most cases, you will be able to paste it into a document that you are currently editing by using the *Ctrl + V* shortcut.
 Alternatively, if you need to save the screenshot into a file, you should open the standard **Paint** program (or any other app that can work with images).
 Paste your screenshot there using the same shortcut keys or by clicking the Paste button (usually in the top left corner of the screen) and then save it.

-Windows 8 and 10 let you take a screenshot very quickly with the *Win + PrtScn* shortcut.
+Windows 8 and 10 let you take a screenshot very quickly with the *Win + PrtScn* shortcut keys.
 As soon as you press these keys, the screenshot will be automatically saved as a file to your *Pictures* → *Screenshots Folder*.

 There is also a dedicated program for taking screenshots called *Snipping Tool* that you can find via Start menu among standard programs of your computer.
 Snipping Tool lets you capture of any area of your desktop or the entire screen.
 After taking a screenshot using this program you can edit the picture and save it to any folder on your computer.